 If you own a family business, it’s probably one of your most significant personal assets.
 It’s important to take the proper estate planning steps to ensure that the business lives on after you’re gone — if you don’t, you may be placing your family at risk.
 Ownership vs. Management Succession One reason transferring a family…

-With campaign season gearing up, many individuals and businesses will be reaching into their wallets or otherwise making campaign contributions to candidates, political committees and parties.
+During campaign seasons, many individuals and businesses will make campaign contributions to candidates, political committees and parties.
 Before doing so, it’s critical to understand the rules for making contributions for federal and state elections.
-Violations could lead to steep financial penalties, as well as reputational damage….
+Violations could lead to steep financial penalties, as well as reputational damage.
+Individual Donations.
+According to the Federal Election Commission (FEC),…

 The Social Security Administration (SSA) recently announced that the “wage base” for computing Social Security tax will increase for 2024 to $168,600.
 This is up from $160,200 for 2023.
 Federal law limits the amount of earnings that are subject to the Old-Age, Survivors, and Disability Insurance (OASDI) tax in a given year.
 This threshold, referred…

-By Jennifer Galstad-Lee, Senior Manager, Tax Services Small business owners have double-duty during tax season – preparing and filing their own taxes as well as taxes for their small business.
-With so many demands on their time already, tax season can be cause for dread, but advance planning and organization can make life a little…
+Small business owners have double-duty during tax season – preparing and filing their own taxes as well as taxes for their small business.
+With so many demands on their time already, tax season can be cause for dread, but advance planning and organization can make life a little easier.
+Here are some best practices I…